There’s a lot to consider in planning and designing your research project and it’s important to do this as early as possible.

 Data linkage combines one or more datasets that include the same participant or subject, an activity that carries the risk of re-identification and may place subjects at risk.
 Data linkage is highly useful (it increases understanding without having to collect new data and derives greater value from existing datasets) and is increasingly common in epidemiology, medical, social and ecological sciences.
 Researchers should treat the new, linked dataset as an identifiable dataset and assess the risks involved.

 High risk data integration projects involving information from Australian, state or territory governments will need to be managed by an accredited integrating authority such as the Australian Institute of Health and Welfare (AIHW), Australian Institute of Family Studies (AIFS) or the Australian Bureau of Statistics (ABS) to ensure security.
 Once data is linked researchers will access it through a secure data lab in Canberra, a mobile data lab, a remote access computing environment or other secure arrangement and output and use of data will be monitored.
-The AIHW has useful information on data linkage on their website, including an overview of a typical data integration project.
+The AIHW has useful information on data linkage on their website.